weecology/sad-comparison/chapter1.md

 In hindsight I don't think we actually need the relative likelihoods.
 Our main point is about the likelihoods themselves, we just need to figure out how to display them effectively.
 I've opened an issue with a possible solution.
 Feel free to delete these comments if you agree.
 -->

 Model fitting, log-likelihood, and AICc calculations were performed using the macroecotools Python package (https://github.com/weecology/macroecotools).
 All of the code and the majority of the data necessary to replicate these analyses is available at (https://github.com/weecology/sad-comparison).
-The CBC datasets and NABA datasets are not publicly available and therefore we are not allowed to make the raw data publicly available.
+The CBC datasets and NABA datasets are not publicly available and therefore we are not allowed to redistribute the raw data.

-For sites where the maximum likelihood estimates for one or more models failed to converge (n=XXXX), AICc weights were calculated for only those models which successfully fit the data.
+For sites where the maximum likelihood estimates for one or more models failed to converge (n=XXXX), AICc weights were calculated for only those models which successfully converged.
 ADD A SENTENCE OR TWO DESCRIBING WHICH DATASETS THESE CONVERGENCE FAILURES OCCURRED IN.
 All other model/data combinations ran successfully.

 # Results